pkdone/mongo-mangler/README.md

 // Generate a typical company name from an internal pre-defined list of common company names fakeCompanyName()

+// Generate a random place with typical name, an id and some geo coordinates fakeLocationWithCoordinates()

 ```

 ### Masking Library